abilandz/PH8124/Lecture_7/Lecture_7.md

 ```
 The above line can be placed at the end of the script, if after the script execution we do not need that terminal session any longer.
 The meaning of option ```-9``` to command **kill** will be clarified a bit later.

 The second special variable, ```$!```, has a very neat use case in combination with the **Bash** built-in command **wait**.
-Quite frequently, we can release the execution burden on the current script by sending part of the execution to the separate processes to run in parallel in the background.
+Quite frequently, we can release the execution burden on the current script by sending part of the execution to separate processes to run in parallel in the background.
 We can hold the execution of the main script, and continue only when the last job sent to the background has terminated, with the following syntax:

 ```bash
 wait $!
 ```
-We can also specify as arguments to **wait** the IDs of specific jobs running in the background.
+We can also specify as arguments to the **wait** command the IDs of specific jobs running in the background.

 However, it can happen that the last job sent to the background has terminated before some other jobs that were sent to the background earlier.
 This problem is fixed with the even simpler syntax:

 ```bash
 wait
 ```
 With the above syntax, the execution of the main script will wait until all jobs running in the background are terminated.
-This feature is extremely important on multicore machines: Whenever your script is facing some CPU intensive task, that task can be split across multiple processes, and then each process can be sent independently to the background:
+This feature is extremely important on multicore machines: Whenever your script is facing some CPU-intensive task, that task can be split across multiple processes, and then each process can be sent independently to the background:

 ```bash
 commandInput1 &